numlims/dbcq/readme.md

 pip install dbcq-<version>.whl
 ```

+## db connection

-copy the `.dbc` file to your home directory and fill in the connection info.
+in your home directory, create a file named `.dbc` and fill in the
+connection info in the <> brackets like this:

 ```
 [<db target name used in code>]